babel/babel/experimental/babel-preset-env/README.md

 `Array<string>`, defaults to `[]`.

-> NOTE: `whitelist` is deprecated and will be removed in the next major in favor of this.

 An array of plugins to always include.

 Valid options include any of the [babel plugins](https://github.com/babel/babel-preset-env/blob/master/data/plugin-features.js) or [built-ins](https://github.com/babel/babel-preset-env/blob/master/data/built-in-features.js), such as `transform-es2015-arrow-functions`, `map`, `set`, or `object.assign`.